DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Eunice Kennedy Shriver National Institute of Child Health and Human Development

-Understanding human development, both normative and atypical, comprises the core of NICHD’s mission.
-The Institute supports a broad range of research, conducted largely at academic institutions across the country, ranging from efforts to increase understanding of basic biological mechanisms to testing health interventions aimed at improving the lives of children, women, families, and those with disabilities.
-NICHD-supported research contributes to knowledge about our health, from the earliest stages through maturity.
+Understanding human development, both normative and atypical, is at the core of NICHD’s mission.
+The Institute supports a broad range of research from increasing our understanding of basic biological mechanisms to testing health interventions aimed at improving the lives of children, women, families, and those with disabilities.

 Individuals with Special Needs